jeferson-sb/whatconf/README.md

 - Check next-auth [social providers documentation](https://next-auth.js.org/providers)
 - Check the setup of a new project in [Firebase](https://firebase.google.com/docs/web/setup)

-Start a postgres database or user docker:
+Start a postgres database or use docker:

 ```
 docker-compose up